 - : Supervise and oversee the lifecycle of Help Desk equipment and resources, including plotters, laptops, cameras and other resources made available to NDSU students, staff and faculty.
 Supervise and monitor all aspects of OMR and specialty print job processing.
 This includes OMR and print job tracking, maintenance and replacement of related equipment and consumables, training of Help Desk staff, and ensuring billable services are handled appropriately.

-- IT Security Analyst: Work with the NDSU IT security team on IT security related functions as defined by NDSU policy and procedure.
-The individual will assist and support processes to build a university-wide (NDSU) information security strategy and vision, which includes security policies, risk management/assessment and the coordination of efforts across the University.
+- Security-Software Analyst: Work in the areas of IT security and software licensing.
+The individual will assist with obtaining, licensing and installing computer software to help customers meet their needs.
+Work with the NDSU IT security team on IT security related functions as defined by NDSU policy and procedure.
+The individual will assist and support processes to build a university-wide (NDSU) information security strategy and vision, which includes security policies, risk management/assessment and the coordination of IT security efforts across the University.

 - : Install, document, and maintain servers and the applications that run on them.
 Develop and maintain complex computer programs using languages such as perl, C, and SQL.

 - Statistical Consultant: Statistical Consultants consult with faculty and student clients, providing statistical assistance.
 Statistical Consultants are expected to have a breadth of background in various areas within the discipline of Statistics.
 Because of this, most successful candidates are hired as PhD students although a number of advanced Masters level students have held the position through the years.
 There is no formal 'training' for occupants of these positions.
 The managing Statistician is usually available to provide guidance as needed during performance of consulting duties by the Statistical Consultant.